Posts Tagged ‘gratitude’

 Read MoreIn marriage, you get what you look for

 Success in marriage can be as simple as looking for the right things.
 When we were dating, everything about the other seemed exciting and wonderful.
-Each discovery about the each other was a delight.
-There were still the stuff ups and let downs, but we lived in an aura of good will and such disappointments…
+Each discovery about the other was a delight.
+There were still the stuff ups and let downs, but we lived in an aura of good will, and such disappointments…

 Read More